Electrical Measuring Instruments: Indicating, Recording & Integrating Types

 Parallax Error

-May have parallax error due to observer’s perspective.
+May have parallax error due to the observer’s perspective.

 Not applicable (no observer).